Marcelle Lalou

-Lalou was born August 23, 1890 at Meudon-Bellevue between Paris and Versailles.
-She was interested in art from an early age, and she painted and drew for pleasure her whole life.
-Her studies began in Art History, and many of her early publications are devoted to Art-historical themes.
+Lalou was born on August 23, 1890, in Meudon-Bellevue, located between Paris and Versailles.
+From an early age, she developed an interest in art and continued painting and drawing for pleasure throughout her life.
+She began her studies in Art History, and many of her early publications focused on art-historical themes.

 Lalou volunteered as a nurse in the first world war.
 She made her start in Buddhist Studies following the war, studying Sanskrit with Sylvain Lévi and Tibetan with Jacques Bacot.
 She finished her doctorate in 1927 at the École Pratique des Hautes Études, where she later taught from 1938 to 1963.
 She was the secretary and later manager for the Bibliographie Bouddhique, and she was the chief editor of Journal Asiatique from 1950 to 1966.
 For her work, Lalou was dubbed a Knight of the Légion d'honneur.